 The DeGolyer Library preserves over 120,000 volumes of rare and scholarly works, over 2,500 separate manuscript collections, over 500,000 photographs, several thousand maps, hundreds of rare periodicals and newspapers, and a large and growing collection of printed ephemera.

 The library’s website is http://smu.edu/cul/degolyer/

 Four separate research travel grants are available, with applications considered two times annually: May 15 (for use between June 1 and November 30) and November 15 (for use between December 1 and May 30).
 All grant funds must be used in their entirety during the award period.

 The Clements Center-DeGolyer Library Research Travel Grants help promote the use of the DeGolyer's extraordinary holdings related to Southwestern history.

 Business History Travel Grants are available for scholars who are working on business-related projects.

 The Bonham Chapter of the Daughters of the Republic of Texas Award Research Grants are for scholars whose work will advance the understanding of the history of Texas.

-The Ruth Morgan Women of the Southwest Research Fellowships encourage research in the Archives of the Women of the Southwest.
+The Ruth Morgan Women of the Southwest Research Fellowships encourage work in women’s history or political history.